Things I've Seen

 "Things I've Seen" is a song by American hip hop group Spooks from their first studio album, S.I.O.S.O.S.
 Volume One (2000).
 The song was written by Spooks and Rick Dahrouge, who also produced the track, and was released as the second single from S.I.O.S.O.S.
 Volume One in the United States; in Europe, it was Spooks' debut single.
-The European maxi-single features two snippets from songs by Roscoe (brother of Kurupt) and Schoolly D.
+The European maxi-CD single includes two snippets from songs by Roscoe (brother of Kurupt) and Schoolly D.

 Antra Records released "Things I've Seen" in the US on February 29, 2000, but the song did not make a major impact.
-In Europe, however, the song became a hit across the continent after receiving substantial airplay in France, reaching the top 10 in eight countries, including France and the United Kingdom.
+In Europe, the song became a hit across the continent after receiving substantial airplay in France, reaching the top 10 in eight countries, including France and the United Kingdom.
 Music critics gave the song mixed reviews, praising Ming-Xia's vocal performance but criticizing the instrumental track.
 American actor Laurence Fishburne appears in the song's music video.